karmab/kcli/README.md

 ##templates

+For templates to work with cloud-init, they require the "NoCloud" datasource to be enabled!
+Typically configured in /etc/cloud/cloud.cfg.d/90\*.

 Templates should be in the same storage pool as the VM, in order to benefit from the Copy-on-Write mechanism.

 For a regular file-backed storage pool, download the image you want, and put it in the backing store directory.